Holiday rentals in Portmeirion

 Other great holiday rentals in Portmeirion

-All About Portmeirion
+All about Portmeirion

 In the heart of Gwynedd in the north of Wales, Portmeirion nestles on the edge of a secluded Snowdonian peninsula.
 Designed and constructed by a leading Welsh architect, Portmeirion emulates a typical Italian village inspired by Portofino on the Italian Riviera.
 Encompassing artefacts and Romantic, primarily Baroque, architectural elements from around the world, it has a magical, other-worldly feel to it.
 Portmeirion is colourful and intricately detailed, and there’s everything from imposing porticos and delicate frescoes to compact cottages with terracotta roofs to marvel at.
 The village was built over a period of 50 years, and its atmosphere continues to evoke the atmosphere and charm of the Mediterranean.
 The location has inspired numerous well-known writers and musicians, and is also famed as the setting for several influential television shows and movies.
 Just outside the village lie the remains of a medieval castle.

-Top things to do in Portmeirion
+What are the top things to do in Portmeirion?

 The Gwyllt